cowpig/Montreal-Guide/README.md

 **McKiernan Luncheonette**, [5524 St-Patrick (suite 200)](https://www.google.com/maps/place/5524+Rue+Saint-Patrick,+Montréal,+QC+H4E+1A8)

-* Part-owned by the Joe Beef crew, this is a remarkable breakfast/lunch spot (open for early dinners on Thursday and Friday only)
+* Way out in the southwest along the Lachine Canal, this remarkable breakfast/lunch spot (open for early dinners on Thursday and Friday only) is associated with the Joe Beef crew.

 * Interesting, delicious food served on the second floor of a large warehouse on the Canal.

-* It's kind of out of the way and hard to find but very much worth the effort.
+Out of the way and kind of hard to find, but it's worth it!

 **Stash Cafe**, [200 St-Paul Ouest](https://goo.gl/maps/uV2bQVBinpHfgwYU9)